-In this section, we illustrate the recognition scheme of proposed method.
+In this section, we illustrate the recognition scheme of the proposed method.
 We first describe the system configuration.
-Then we list the detail information of the food categories in our recognition experiment.
+Then we list the detailed information of the food categories in our recognition experiment.
 Finally we will go into data measurement and down sampling before feature extraction.
-The workflow block diagram of proposed recognition system is illustrated in Figure 3.
+The workflow block diagram of the proposed recognition system is illustrated in Fig. 3.
 In this section, we mainly concentrate on the first three of all five steps.